arkayhani/surrogate-cmaes/README.md

 Surrogate ES
 ================
 S-ES is a modified verion of S-CMA-ES.

 Modifications:

-1.ّFunctions 101 to 128 are modified to changed to sphere functions with guassian additive noise(noise variance changes from 0 to 10 over Dimension)
+1.ّFunctions 101 to 128 are all modified to sphere functions with guassian additive noise(noise variance changes from 0 to 10 over Dimension)

 2.CMA.ON= false,the covariance matrix addaption algorithm is removed.

 3.Restarts in GP_Generation_10 is set to 1.